-The Council provides and commissions a range of services in line with its statutory obligations and stated objectives; supporting the vision of the Manchester Partnership as set out in the Manchester Community Strategy, and driving the ambitions of the Greater Manchester City Region.
+The Council provides and commissions a range of services in line with its statutory obligations and stated objectives; supporting the vision of the Manchester Strategy, and driving the ambitions of the Greater Manchester City Region through the underpinning priorities of Growth, Reform and Place.

-The Council's gross budget for 2015/16 is outlined in the reports considered by Executive on the 13th February 2015, and is comparable to many large public and private sector organisations.
-As of January 2015 approximately 6,414 full time equivalent employees (FTE) work for the Council.
+The Council's gross budget for 2016/17 is outlined in the reports considered by Executive on the 17th February 2016, and is comparable to many large public and private sector organisations.
+As of December 2015 approximately 5,922 full time equivalent employees (FTE) work for the Council.

-Over the 2011/13 and 2013/15 budget periods, the Council has been required to deliver circa £250 million in mainstream budget savings through a radical programme of organisational change and service reductions.
-This has included the delivery of £94M in workforce savings, with the size of the workforce falling from 10,186 FTE in December 2010 to 6,452 FTE in December 2014 (a reduction of around 38%).
-Further reductions will be required over the 2015/6 budget period, with a £12.8m reduction in mainstream workforce expenditure included within the budget for this year, expected to reduce the number of posts in the authority by around 450-550 FTE.
+Over the 2011/13, 2013/15 and 2015/16 budget periods, the Council has been required to deliver over £300 million in mainstream budget savings through a radical programme of organisational change, service reductions and reform.
+This has included the delivery of over £100M in workforce savings, with the size of the workforce falling from 9,849 FTE in December 2010 to 5,922 FTE in December 2015 (a reduction of around 40%).
+Over the 2016/7 budget period and beyond the size of the organisation will continue to reduce.